20ngAK/Honeypot-Hosting/README.md

 ![](images/droplet.png)
 *Newly created Digital Ocean droplet (virtual machine).
 Note the public IP address, at which you can reach the machine via SSH.*

 Since we're not using key-based authentication yet and only have the `root` password set.
 We can go ahead and open a terminal or PuTTY on our personal machine and SSH into our new server.
 From your terminal you can run ```$ ssh root@ipaddress```.
 It will attempt to connect on the default port 22 of your server.
+You'll be asked if you want to continue connecting, this happens when you connect to a new host for the first time.
+You can respond with `yes` to continue.

 ![](images/putty.png)

-*Example of PuTTY SSH client.
+*Example of the PuTTY SSH client.
 Note `user@ipaddress` format.*

 ![](images/sshconnection.png)

 # Hardening SSH
 **Just in case anybody is new to GNU/Linux or Unix in general, I wanted to put this out in the beginning so you don't get confused with some of the examples of commands you'll be running.
 When you see a `$` preceding a block of code, that represents the command being run by a normal user.
 If you see a `#` prompt before the code, that indicates that it's being run by the `root` user.
 You don't actually type either of these symbols in when using the commands, this is just there to represent the prompt in your shell and denote that the following text is in fact a command.
 You can read up more on this [here](https://askubuntu.com/questions/706186/difference-between-and-in-linux-environment)!**